 Now you should have a measurement in inches or centimetres.
 This will give you a measurement that is purely a guideline of your size.
 Compare your measurement to the size guide below and select the size that you think you need.
 If you’re unsure which size to choose, don’t hesitate to get in touch with us.

 To be effective, the hat must fit firmly but comfortably.
 It should be a snug fit but with no undue pressure on any point of the head as this may cause discomfort and result in headaches, for example.
 Equally, if it’s too loose, it may move as you ride and its ability to protect your head will be greatly reduced.

 Shake your head.
 If there’s no motion, that’s a good sign that it fits.

-Equally you’ll know that you’ve got the right size as when you remove it, there should be a feeling of suction, as it is lifted off, also a lifting of the eyebrows as the skin above them moves.
+You’ll know that you’ve got the right size as when you remove it - there should be a feeling of suction as it is lifted off, and a lifting of the eyebrows as the skin above them moves.

 If there is a tough choice between two fits, pick a closer fit as opposed to a loose fit.
-This is because the lining will compress in time due to the heat of your head and will probably fit very well in time!
+This is because the lining will compress in time due to the heat of your head and will probably fit very well soon enough!

 Step 3 – Fitting the hat

-The hat should be rolled on to the head from the correct position at the front of the head, which is about half an inch above the eyebrows.
+The hat should be rolled onto the head from the correct position on the forehead, which is about half an inch above the eyebrows.

 It should sit level on your head, covering your forehead.
 The visor’s brim should be about one finger above the eyebrows.